pandeykriti/Readme/README.md

 # Readme
 # Hey 👋, This is Kritika Pandey
 ### About me 🤓
 A am tech enthusiastic person who loves to solve problems.
-You will find me on coding platform.
+You will find me on coding platforms where I grill over data structures and algorithms.
 I am also working on Web Development and  Machine Learning

 **Skills:** Cp || Web Development || Deep Learning